 - 3.1 The Bank sets mandatory thresholds for prior review based on project procurement risk levels.
-As an exception, an activity/contract below the applicable mandatory thresholds shall be subject to prior review if the Bank determines that the activity/contract has risks such as procurement arrangements that are inherently risky, such as procurement that includes the use of negotiations in a competitive procurement process for Goods, Works and Non-consulting Services, BAFO, Competitive Dialogue, and the application of sustainable procurement. - 3.2 If the assessed activity/contract level risk is low or moderate, the Bank may determine that procurement above the applicable thresholds shall be subject to post review, and be included in the Procurement Plan.
-Such procurement shall use the Bank's Standard Procurement Documents. - 3.3 For contracts subject to prior review to be awarded using Direct Selection, the Borrower shall submit to the Bank, for its review and no objection, a sufficiently detailed justification, prior to inviting the firm to negotiations.
-The justification shall include the rationale for direct selection instead of competitive procurement process and the basis for recommending a particular firm.
-After negotiations are completed, the Borrower shall submit to the Bank the draft negotiated contract and minutes of negotiations, for its prior review.
+As an exception, an activity/contract below the applicable mandatory thresholds shall be subject to prior review if the Bank determines that the activity/contract has risks such as procurement arrangements that are inherently risky, such as procurement that includes the use of negotiations in a competitive procurement process for Goods, Works and Non-consulting Services, BAFO, Competitive Dialogue. - 3.2 If the assessed activity/contract level risk is low or moderate, the Bank may determine that procurement above the applicable thresholds shall be subject to post review, and be included in the Procurement Plan.
+Such procurement shall use SPDs. - 3.3 For contracts subject to prior review to be awarded using Direct Selection, the Borrower shall submit to the Bank, for its review and no objection, a sufficiently detailed justification, prior to inviting the firm to negotiations.
+The justification shall include the rationale for direct selection instead of competitive selection method and the basis for recommending a particular firm.
+After negotiations are completed, the Borrower shall submit to the Bank the draft negotiated contract and minutes of negotiations, for its prior review. - 3.4 Unless otherwise agreed with the Bank, prior review will be undertaken for all Works procurements under projects classified as high risk for SEA/SH that use SPDs.